Measurement-based perturbation theory and differential equation parameter estimation with applications to satellite gravimetry: Introduction

-The purposes of this paper are twofold: (i) to construct mathematically improved and global uniformly convergent solutions to the governing differential equations of LEO satellite motion such that they can take full current and future technological advances of space observation to extract smallest possible gravitational signals from satellite tracking measurements.
+The purposes of this paper are threefold: (i) to briefly review the methods of linear perturbation and to prove that the numerical integration method is groundless, mathematically and physically, though the numerical integration method was essentially first published in the mathematical literature by Gronwall (1919) (see also Goddington and Levinson 1955; Howland and Vaillancourt 1961; Riley et al. 1967) and then widely used in chemistry and physics (Dickinson et al. 1976; Hwang et al. 1978; Linga et al. 2006), statistics (Ramsay et al. 2007; Wang and Enright 2013), and likely independently developed and applied in satellite gravimetry (Anderle 1965b; Riley et al. 1967; Lerch et al. 1974; Long et al. 1989; Ballani 1988; Reigber 1989; Montenbruck and Gill 2000; Beutler et al. 2010); (ii) given differential equations with unknown parameters and unknown initial conditions, we will construct the linearized solutions to the differential equations in terms of the unknown corrections to approximate values of the unknown differential equation parameters and the unknown initial conditions by extending Euler and modified Euler numerical integration methods.
+These linearized solutions are of local nature, since they are derived with a nominal reference trajectory.
+They are mathematically rigorous and require no assumption of zero initial values for the partial derivatives with respect to the unknown differential equation parameters, as otherwise incorrectly documented in the literature of mathematics, statistics, chemistry, physics and satellite gravimetry.
+These local solutions should help better understand the advantages, disadvantages and limitations/problems of linear perturbation methods and the foundational erroneousness of the numerical integration method; and (iii) to construct mathematically improved and global uniformly convergent solutions to the governing differential equations of LEO satellite motion such that they can take full current and future technological advances of space observation to extract smallest possible gravitational signals from satellite tracking measurements.
 As a result, we expect to produce global high-precision high-resolution gravitational models, which can also be called the next generation of global gravitational models.
-From the mathematical point of view, the accuracy and resolution of the next generation of global gravitational models can be sufficiently high up to the limit that modern space observation can provide; and (ii) to briefly review the methods of linear perturbation and to prove that the numerical integration method is groundless, mathematically and physically.
-We will also derive local solutions with a nominal reference orbit.
-We hope that these local solutions can help better understand the advantages, disadvantages and limitations/problems of linear perturbation methods and the numerical integration method.
+From the mathematical point of view, the accuracy and resolution of the next generation of global gravitational models can be sufficiently high up to the limit that modern space observation can provide.